Arrigo Boito: Career in music

 His only completed opera, Mefistofele, based on Goethe's Faust, was given its first performance on 5 March 1868, at La Scala, Milan.
 The premiere, which he conducted himself, was badly received, provoking riots and duels over its supposed "Wagnerism", and it was closed by the police after two performances.
 Verdi commented, "He aspires to originality but succeeds only at being strange."
 Boito withdrew the opera from further performances to rework it, and it had a more successful second premiere, in Bologna on 10 April 1875.
 This revised and drastically cut version also changed Faust from a baritone to a tenor.
 Mefistofele is the only work of his performed with any regularity today, and Enrico Caruso included its two tenor arias in his first recording session.
-The prologue to the opera, set in heaven, is a favorite concert excerpt.
+The prologue to the opera, set in Heaven, is a favourite concert excerpt.